kisscool/tiny-garbage3/README.md

 ### Memory requirements

 Redis is a in-memory datastore with persistence on disk.
 If you don't have enough memory for your needs, you can enable the VM options to use your disk.
-Do it at your own risks as the Redis documentation warns that the used of this feature is discouraged.
+Do it at your own risk as the Redis documentation warns that the use of this feature is discouraged.
-As an indication, for storing around 600 000 entries (each file or directory is an individual entry in the database) on a 64bit system you will need around 1.4GB of memory.
+The storage of around 600 000 entries (each file or directory is an individual entry in the database) on a 64bit system you will need around 1.4GB of memory.

 Screenshots
 -----------